E-ricus/configs/README.md

    # For WiFi: sudo systemctl start wpa_supplicant && wpa_cli
    # Or use: nmtui
    ```
-3. Run the installation bootstrap:
+3. Run the smart installer:
    ```bash
    curl -fsSL https://raw.githubusercontent.com/e-ricus/.dotfiles/main/bootstrap/0 | bash
    ```
-4. The script will guide you through:
+4. The interactive installer will:
-   - Disk partitioning (with instructions)
-   - Hardware configuration generation
-   - System installation
+   - **Detect available disks** and let you choose which one to use
+   - **Ask for partition sizes** (EFI, swap, root)
+   - **Automatically partition and format** the disk
+   - **Mount everything** to `/mnt`
+   - **Download the configuration** from GitHub
+   - **Install NixOS** with the custom config
-5. Reboot into your new system
+5. Reboot into the new system
 6. Login as user `ericus` and run post-install setup:
    ```bash
    curl -fsSL https://raw.githubusercontent.com/e-ricus/.dotfiles/main/bootstrap/1 | bash
    ```
+7. The post-install script will:
+   - Clone the dotfiles
+   - Copy hardware configuration to dotfiles
+   - Rebuild system using the flake
+   - Set up home-manager

 ### macOS Setup